ishani-narwankar/ishani-narwankar.github.io/_projects/01-AUV.md

 ***Feature Detection in Pool with Underwater Environment and tuned ORB Parameters*** [will be added soon]

-### Acknowledgments
+### **Acknowledgments**
 The AUV project was my own individual project, but the following people helped me with taking behind-the-scenes photos/videos and setting up the underwater environment in Northwestern's Pool:
-Kyle Wang, Max Palay, Courtney Smith, Megan Black, Fiona Neylon, Kassidy Shedd.
+Kyle Wang, Max Palay, Courtney Smith, Megan Black, Fiona Neylon, Kassidy Shedd, and Stella Yu.
 Thank you for your contributions.

 ### **Additional Videos**
 The following video showcases established manual drive and connection with QGroundControl.